 They’ve been framed 🙁

 And if you do things right, it’s actually not hard at all to keep goldfish in a bowl.

 Thoughts on Fish Size

-As a general rule of thumb, the bowl should be at least twice the length of the fish’s full-grown body to allow for comfortable swimming (the Japanese have used this ratio).
+As a good general rule of thumb (though by no means a hard-n’-fast rule), the bowl should be 3-4x the length of the fish’s full-grown body to allow for comfortable swimming (the Japanese have used this ratio).
 A 10-inch bowl is a good starting point.